 Her husband Bill told me that Stephanie donated her organs, and though many of her organs were damaged beyond usefulness, the corneas of her eyes were healthy.
 As Bill said,

-“Now two sightless people will once again be able to see their loved ones, watch the sun rise and set, and see the beauty that is all around them.
+“Now, because of Stephanie, two sightless people will once again be able to see their loved ones, watch the sun rise and set, and see the beauty that is all around them.
 That is the type of person she was.”

 I’ve been thinking about Stephanie a lot these past few days and the example she has set.
 I so often get wrapped up in my own Important Dramas and making sure I get the attention I feel I deserve.
 Yet here is someone who was so giving, without asking for anything in return, even when she was going through a painful time.